-4. Outcomes
+Outcomes

-- Hospital partners are involved much earlier in the process, and in a consistent way, which leads to more effective operational planning and greater confidence in trial implementation - Early engagement with sponsor and hospital partners ensures we have all of the required information needed for operational planning
+• Hospital partners are involved much earlier in the process, and in a consistent way which leads to more effective operational planning and greater confidence in trial implementation.

+• Early engagement with sponsor and hospital partners ensures we have all of the required information needed for operational planning.

-5. Lessons Learned and Future Directions
+Lessons Learned and Future Directions

-- The implementation of an operational review meeting has been well-received by all involved, and has demonstrated value in operational planning - An operational feasibility tool was developed to ensure that all departments receive the information that they need to plan for any study; this tool continues to evolve and now includes specific sections for treatment plan development, inpatient treatment and assessments, expected locations of care that serve to better guide compliance and billing, and additional information specific to cell therapy studies - Currently, the operations team has grown to include an additional dedicated program coordinator, and the role of the team has expanded to include submission of studies to the hospital compliance oversight office; this is a key step in study activation and includes submission of all study documents received prior to the operational review meeting as well as the completed operational feasibility tool - Continued engagement of the operations team and compliance office has facilitated faster review and approval of trials and ultimately will serve to lower study activation timelines
+• The implementation of an operational review meeting has been well-received by all involved, and has demonstrated value in operational planning.

+• An operational feasibility tool was developed to ensure that all departments receive the information that they need to plan for any study.
+This tool continues to evolve and now includes specific sections for treatment plan development, inpatient treatment and assessments, expected locations of care which serves to better guide compliance and billing, and additional information specific to cell therapy studies.

+Contact: Mike Jacklin, BS, CCRP mjacklin@mcw.edu